crpietschmann/bingmaps-v8-quickstart-samples/README.md

-# bingmaps-v8-quickstart-samples
+# Bing Maps v8 QuickStart Samples

-Bing Maps v8 QuickStart Samples
+This repo contains a list of samples demonstrating how to use the Bing Maps v8 JavaScript control.